DexerTDP/opsafewinter/README.md

 <ins>Supplies and food</ins>

 I would recommend CVS, Walmart or Costco to get supplies.
-CVS / Walmart for any tolietries and/or first aid, meds, etc. Now sure in costco you can get much of the same but in bulk.
+CVS / Walmart for any toiletries and/or first aid, meds, etc. Now sure in costco you can get much of the same but in bulk.
 Depdending how frequent you may want to help.
 I would say pack up on tents, blankets, Wipes, Feminine Hygine products, dedorant.

 In terms of food.
 It would be wise to usually hand out sandwiches or wraps.
-Its the easist to carry and give out without any ultensis needed.
+Its the easist to carry and give out without any utensils needed.
 You can vary or shift how each aid run you will do Like a week will be give home cooked food and another week take them something from a shop

 <ins>Gear</ins>